martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 Information extracted from a TLS connection therefore MUST NOT be used in a secondary protocol outside of that connection if that protocol relies on the signaling protocol having the same peers.
-Similarly, data from one TLS connection MUST NOT be used in other TLS connections even if they are established as a result of the same signaling session.
+Similarly, security-sensitive information from one TLS connection MUST NOT be used in other TLS connections even if they are established as a result of the same signaling session.

 # Security Considerations